DUI v. DWI: What is the Difference?

 Driving Under the Influence

 DUI is the more serious offense.
-Maryland defines driving “under the influence per se” as operating any motor vehicle with a blood alcohol content (BAC) of 0.08 percent or higher.
-Police officers typically establish BAC by performing a portable breath test.
+Maryland state law defines driving “under the influence per se” as operating any motor vehicle with a blood alcohol content (BAC) of 0.08 percent or higher.
+Police officers typically establish BAC by performing a portable breathalyzer test.

 A license suspension is an administrative remedy, so it is treated separate and apart from any criminal DUI prosecution.
 If you are tried and convicted for a first-time DUI in court, the judge can sentence you to one year in jail and fine you $2,000.
 These penalties double for a second offense, and triple for a third or succeeding offense.
 There are also enhanced penalties if you are caught transporting a minor while committing a DUI; a first offense in those cases can lead to a two-year jail term and a $2,000 fine.